Xe/site/blog/identity-model-software-2021-01-31.markdown

 uncomfortable philosophical discussions about personhood in professional contexts where they aren't very relevant to begin with).
 I should be able to select from other identities like I can select email accounts on my macbook.

+[What if it was easy to assume a different identity to say a message as it is for me to write sentences like this?](conversation://Mara/hmm)

 Yes, this would be a hard thing to implement given existing technical debt.
 It throws a lot of assumptions about identity on these platforms out of the window.